jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 tags: Webpack, React, SASS, ES6
 ---

-I spent some time lately to play with Webpack.
-As Grunt or Gulp, Webpack is a JavaScript bundler, allowing you to turn your messy and numerous JavaScript into a single minified and optimized script.
-I used to use Gulp, but taking a look on Webpack and all its features made me switch pretty quickly, especially because of its `webpack-dev-server` and `react-hot-loader` killing features, allowing you to increase drastically your development processes.
+I spent some time lately to play with [Webpack](https://github.com/webpack/webpack).
+As Grunt or Gulp, Webpack is a JavaScript bundler, allowing to turn our messy and numerous JavaScript into a single minified and optimized script.
+I used to use Gulp, but taking a look on Webpack and all its features made me switch pretty quickly, especially because of its `webpack-dev-server` and `react-hot-loader` killing features, increasing drastically our development workflow.

 The only blot with this tool is its documentation.
 There are a lot of pages about all the available options, but not a real-world get started tutorial.
 After spending days to figure out the best way to handle with my application, here is a summary for an ES6 React application using some SASS.